stuartellis/sve-personal-website/content/articles/helmfile.md

 helmfile template --debug
 ```

-To force Helmfile to delete releases from a cluster, use `destroy`:
+To remove a specific release, we set the `installed` option for the release definition to `false`, and run `helmfile apply`.
+To delete all of the releases from a cluster, use `destroy`:

 ```shell
 helmfile destroy
 ```

-Deleting Helm releases removes all of the resources that they manage.
-Helmfile `destroy` will not delete namespaces.
+Deleting a Helm release removes all of the resources that it manages.
+Helmfile will not delete namespaces.

 ## Other Examples of Helmfile Configurations